elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

 This dependency refers to the latest version of Plug in the 1.x.x version series that has been pushed to Hex.
 This is indicated by the `~>` preceding the version number.
 For more information on specifying version requirements, see the [documentation for the Version module](https://hexdocs.pm/elixir/Version.html).

 Typically, stable releases are pushed to Hex.
-If you want to depend on an external dependency still in development, Mix is able to manage git dependencies too:
+If you want to depend on an external dependency still in development, Mix is able to manage Git dependencies too:

 ```elixir
 def deps do